SAP1EN/Wasserstein_GAN/README.md

 ![](https://github.com/atlascu/Wasserstein_GAN/blob/master/docs/imgs/loss.png)

 ***

-Below we can implement the gradient penalty to penalize the norm of the gradient (with respect to its input).
+With the exception that the improved WGAN will be using a gradient penalty as an alternative to clipping weights.
+This is to penalize the norm of gradient of the critic with respect to its input.
  > **Note:** Adding the gradient penalty will make the model train with far longer times:

  ```